Rufeng-Liu/Rufeng-Liu.github.io/_posts/2024-06-28-Variational-Inference.md

 ### Gibbs sampling

 Review of the collapsed Gibbs sampler and blocked Gibbs sampler for DP mixtures.
+Blocked Gibbs sampler outshines collapsed Gibbs sampler when $$G_0$$ is not conjugate.

 #### Collapesd Gibbs sampling